mkucmus/doc/developer/architecture/api.rst

 Used library
 ------------
 We’re using a few libraries to serve RESTful API, it’s automatically generated documentation and JWT Tokens used to authenticate a user.
-More information about API, requests and response is available at `here <http://open-loyalty.readthedocs.io/en/latest/api/index.html>`_.
+More information about API, requests and response is available `here <http://open-loyalty.readthedocs.io/en/latest/api/index.html>`_.

 **FOSRestBundle**

 This bundle provides various tools to rapidly develop RESTful API's & applications with Symfony.
 Features include:
-A View layer to enable output and format agnostic Controllers A custom route loader to generate url's following REST conventions Accept header format negotiation including handling for custom mime types RESTful decoding of HTTP request body and Accept headers Exception controller for sending appropriate HTTP status codes
+A View layer to enable output and format agnostic Controllers;
+A custom route loader to generate URL's following REST conventions;
+Accept header format negotiation including handling for custom mime types;
+RESTful decoding of HTTP request body and Accept headers;
+Exception controller for sending appropriate HTTP status codes.

 https://symfony.com/doc/master/bundles/FOSRestBundle/index.html